 Can a Will be Ignored?

-Will writing has hit the headlines this week as a poverty-stricken daughter, cut out of her Mother’s Will, was victorious in her claim against the estate after the Court of Appeal awarded her a one-third share amounting to £164,000 despite her Will leaving everything between three animal charities.
+Will writing hit the headlines recently as a poverty-stricken daughter, cut out of her Mother’s Will, was victorious in her claim against the estate after the Court of Appeal awarded her a one-third share amounting to £164,000 despite her Will leaving everything between three animal charities.

 History of the Case